 Amanda Agan is Assistant Professor of Economics and Affiliated Professor in the Program in Criminal Justice at Rutgers University.
 Her research uses both quasi-experimental and field experimental methods to answer policy-relevant questions in criminal justice and labor economics.
 She has published several papers related to inequality, discrimination, and crime in leading peer-reviewed economics journals, including the Quarterly Journal of Economics and the Review of Economics and Statistics.

 Jennifer Doleac is an Associate Professor of Economics at Texas A&M University, Director of the Justice Tech Lab, and host of the Probable Causation podcast.
 She serves on the board of editors at the Journal of Economic Literature, and on the board of CSWEP.
 Professor Doleac holds a Ph.D. in Economics from Stanford University, and a B.A. in Mathematics and Economics from Williams College.
 She studies the economics of crime and discrimination, with particular interests in prisoner reentry and the effects of technology on public safety.

 Mariyana Zapryanova is an assistant professor in the Department of Economics at Smith College.
 Her research interests are in law and economics and economics of crime.
 She earned her Ph.D. in Economics from the University of Wisconsin-Madison in 2015.

-Rasmus Landersø is a Senior Researcher at the Rockwool Foundation Research Unit.
+Rasmus Landersø is Director of Research at the Rockwool Foundation Research Unit.
 His research includes work on social mobility, the role of cognitive and noncognitive skills, and the origins of criminal behavior over the life-course.

 Landersø received his B.A. and M.Sc. in Economics from the University of Copenhagen in 2008 and 2010, respectively.
 He earned his Ph.D. in Economics from Aarhus University in 2015.